The Longevity Diet: Carbs

 Not only are the types of carbohydrates you eat important, but the quantity of carbohydrates you consume at each meal is equally as significant!
 Commonly seen in diets prescribed for those with diabetes, a carbohydrate consistent diet promotes consuming a steady intake of carbohydrates throughout the day at each meal.
 By eating a consistent amount of complex carbohydrate, spikes in blood glucose levels as well as the insulin release trigger are greatly reduced.6

 Overall, carbohydrates are an essential part of our everyday diets and should be treated as such!
 Don’t be afraid to include healthy sources of these complex carbohydrates in each meal as they are our body's main source of fuel.
 Out of the three types of carbohydrates, strive to include more fiber and healthy starches from vegetables and whole grains rather than sugars (especially added sugars) usually from processed foods.
 Following a carbohydrate consistent diet will help you feel satiated and gives your body the constant energy it needs!
+Start with our selection of meal plans and follow Nutrition for Longevity to learn more about the important of clean and nutrient dense ingredients!

 - Carbohydrates.
 The Nutrition Source. https://www.hsph.harvard.edu/nutritionsource/carbohydrates.
 Accessed March 31, 2021.